Quanghihicoder/image-tiling-pair-programming-coding-challenge/README.md

 Our visualiser has a feature that allows customers to view the source photos that they uploaded as part of a survey.
 One survey may consist of several thousand large (30+ MB) photos.
 To make viewing snappy, we cut each photo up into tiles.
 Tiles are then generated for the photo at full resolution, at 1⁄2 resolution, at 1⁄4 resolution, at 1⁄8 resolution, and so on, until the photo cannot be shrunk further (i.e. its resolution is 1 × 1).

-For a photo with the resolution n × m, there will be `L = 1 + ⌈log2 max(n, m)⌉` levels of tiles; each level will cover the whole photo, but on the highest (lowest-numbered) level, the original image will be shrunk down to 1 × 1 pixels.
-By convention the levels start at 0 and go "down" to level L − 1, which has the most number of tiles that together have as many pixels as the original photo.
+By convention, we call the lowest resolution "level 0", so that at level 0, there is only a single tile of size 1 × 1.
+At level 1, there is a single tile of size 2 × 2; at level 2, a single tile of size 4 × 4.
+This continues until the result would exceed the size of a single tile, at which point the level should contain as many tiles as required to cover the whole photo at that level's resolution.
+At the final level, there is no loss of resolution from the original photo.

-As we don't want photos to get too large let's limit our tiles to a maximum of 256 × 256 pixels.
-Any level that is greater than this will then need to be split into tiles of 256 × 256.
+For a photo with resolution n × m, there will be `1 + ⌈log2 max(n, m)⌉` levels of tiles.

-How do all these little tiles help?
-Well, say that the photo is something like 7000 × 5000 pixels and we are viewing it in a viewport that is 1000 × 800 (0.8 megapixels).
-The browser can then choose to load the 4 × 3 tiles from level 10, totalling 0.8 megapixels, instead of the full photo at 35 megapixels.
-It also means that when zooming into different parts of the image, we only have to load higher-resolution imagery for that part, and not for any other.
+How does tiling help?
+Well, say that the photo is 7000 × 5000 pixels and we are viewing it in a viewport that is 1000 × 800 (0.8 megapixels).
+The highest-numbered level of this photo is 13, and it contains 28 tiles across and 20 tiles down.
+But the browser can choose to load the tiles from level 10, where there are only 4 tiles across and 3 down, for a total of 0.8 megapixels, instead of the full photo at 35 megapixels.
+It also means that when zooming into different parts of the image, we only have to load higher-resolution imagery for that part.

 Our job is to tile the photos.
 Some considerations:

-- You may use an image library for your chosen language for image manipulation, but the level/tiling logic should be your own
+- You may use an image library for your chosen language for image manipulation, but the level/tiling logic should be your own.
-- Tiles are a maximum of 256 × 256: if the photo is 1025 × 766, you'll end up with one-pixel slices to the right and you'll be a couple of pixels short at the bottom.
+- For this challenge we will use a maximum tile size of 256 × 256: eg. if the photo is 1025 × 766, you'll end up with one-pixel slices to the right and you'll be a couple of pixels short at the bottom.
 That is fine.
 - Your utility takes one argument, the source file, and it writes a "pyramid" of tiles to an appropriately named directory in the same directory as the source file.
 Name your files "L/x_y.jpg" where
-  - L is the tile level (start at 0 for the most zoomed-out level),
+  - L is the tile level,
   - x is the tile's x coordinate and
   - y is the tile's y coordinate.
 Coordinates start at 0,0 in the top-left corner.
 - To make your setup repeatable, your code should be packaged with any dependencies in a [Docker](https://www.docker.com/) container using a Dockerfile.